Ujjwal-Saxena/Vehicle-Detection_and_Counting/README.md

 I performed Image Processing techiniques on the video frames to get insights of the contours, grayscale, Gaussian_Blurring, Kernel definition, dilation.

 I then defined a rectangle to detect vehicles with their centres.

+Execute main.py to see the result of vehicle detection and counting for a daylight video.

+Execute video1.py to see the result of vehicle detection and counting for a night video.